 # Delete by label

-Q: What's the difference between requests and limits?
+What is the difference between resource requests and limits?

 resources: